wavey0x/slotscan/NEXT_STEPS.md

-# StorageScan Next Steps
+# SlotScan Next Steps

-This document outlines potential enhancements and improvements for StorageScan beyond the MVP implementation.
+This document outlines potential enhancements and improvements for SlotScan beyond the MVP implementation.

 ## Current Status: MVP Complete